Puss in Boots (2011 film): Release

-Puss in Boots was originally set for release on March 30, 2012, but was moved ahead to November 4, 2011, taking over the release date of Rise of the Guardians, however was instead pushed a week earlier to October 28, 2011.
+Puss in Boots was originally set for release on March 30, 2012, but was moved ahead to November 4, 2011, taking over the release date of Rise of the Guardians, however it was instead pushed a week earlier to October 28, 2011.
 Anne Globe, head of worldwide marketing for DreamWorks Animation, said the decision to move the film's release date a week earlier was to attract parents and their children to see the film before other family-friendly films were released in November 2011.

 The film was renamed Cat in Boots in the United Arab Emirates for officially unknown reasons, but it is suspected for religious and cultural reasons.
 According to the UAE's The National Media Council, which is responsible for censorship, the UAE didn't have any involvement in the rename and that "the decision to change the name had been made by the Hollywood studio and the movie distributors in the UAE."
 Consequently, since the film's distributor was based in the UAE, the same print was syndicated to all theaters throughout the Middle East.
 However, the name change was limited to the film's original theatrical run, as merchandise and later regional home media releases retained the film's original title.

 Puss in Boots had its world premiere on October 16, 2011, docking the Royal Caribbean International's cruise ship Allure of the Seas, docked in Fort Lauderdale, Florida, at the time.
 It was theatrically released in the United States on October 28, 2011.
 The film was digitally re-mastered into IMAX 3D, and was released in 268 North American IMAX theaters and at least 47 IMAX theaters outside North America.